introdh/intro-dh2018-kaydub14/finalgrant_WHITE.md

 questions that are raised through the humanities.
 These tools can be presented individually or intertwined together in order to make a project with more impact.
 Due to this introductory course, I will be able to contribute to this project in a visual way through the use of multiple networks.

 Also, to assist with this project, White has assembled a board of advisors to ensure that any advice given would be directly applicable to the project.
 The instructor of the Introduction to Digital Humanities, Dr. Lauren Tilton, was instrumental in teaching the main concepts of Digital Humanities throughout the course.
 She has a wide depth of experience and expertise through her research.
-This is why Dr. Tilton was selected to be on her Board of Advisors for this project.
-Next, Dr. Melissa Ooten was selected to be a part of the board of advisers because of her background in women and gender studies.
+This is why
+Dr. Tilton was selected to be on her Board of Advisors for this project.
+Next, Dr. Melissa Ooten was selected to be a part of the board of advisors because of her background in women and gender studies.
 She would be helpful in providing additional background information on the women/gender aspect of the project.
 Lastly, Mrs. Rachel Rigsby was selected to be on the advisory board due to her extensive knowledge of history, as she is a high school AP World History teacher in Little Rock, Arkansas.
 She would be instrumental in providing the historical perspective of women being added to the House of Representatives and Congress over the last few decades.
 Together, the advisory board would be greatly beneficial in helping White to further identify any trends that would be applicable to the rise of women running for positions within the House of Representatives and Congress.

 # Works Cited